Sarah Lewis, PharmD

 Why is spinal fusion performed?

-Your doctor may recommend spinal fusion to treat a variety of diseases and conditions of the spine.
+Your doctor may recommend spinal fusion to treat a variety of diseases and spine disorders.
 Your doctor may only consider spinal fusion if other treatment options with less risk of complications are not working.
 Ask your doctor about all your treatment options and consider getting a second opinion.

-Your doctor may recommend spinal fusion for persistent spinal pain caused by:
+Your doctor may recommend spinal fusion for persistent spinal pain caused by the following spine disorders: